Netflix (NFLX) Last Update 2/10/26

 Below are key drivers of Netflix's value that present opportunities for upside or downside to the current Trefis price estimate for Netflix:

-Netflix's U.S. Streaming Subscribers: Currently, we forecast Netflix's U.S. streaming subscriber base to increase from around 89.6 million in 2024 to about 105 million by the end of our forecast period.
+Netflix's U.S. Streaming Revenue: Currently, we forecast Netflix's U.S. streaming revenue base to increase from around $20 billion in 2025 to about $36 billion by the end of our forecast period.
 There could be more than a 5% downside to our price estimate if this figure remains flat going forward.
 This could happen if the market growth for streaming slows down and competition weighs heavily in the future.
-On the other hand, there could be around a 10% upside to our price estimate if Netflix blows past expectations and captures well over 110 million U.S. subscribers.
+On the other hand, there could be around a 10% upside to our price estimate if Netflix blows past expectations and posts about $45 billion in revenue.

 For additional details, select a driver above or a division from the interactive Trefis split for Netflix at the top of the page.